charmeleon-zz/jekyll-archive/_posts/2013-01-01-what-i-wish-id-known-about-the-terminal-when-i-started.md

-This is probably well-known after a few sessions with the terminal, but the importance of this is that there is an easy way to see which variables are designed and what their values are.
+This is probably well-known after a few sessions with the terminal, but the importance of this is that there is an easy way to see which variables are assigned and what their values are.
 The command `printenv` will print the environment variables as `KEY=value` pairs.
 But if you know the environment variable that you're after, simply typing `echo $KEY` in the terminal will give you the value if you've typed a valid key.